Kanye West showed explicit photos of ex-wife Kim and porn to Adidas employees: Report

 A month after the renowned sportswear company ended its multi-million deal with Kanye West, a new report from Rolling Stone has revealed how West used to show explicit photos and videos of his ex-wife and fashion mogul Kim Kardashian.

-Over two dozen Adidas employees and creative collaborators have claimed that their ex-boss used to show extremely private photos and videos of his then wife Kim, including his sex tapes, during meetings.
+Over two dozen Adidas employees and creative collaborators have claimed that their ex-boss used to show them extremely private photos and videos of his then wife Kim, including sex tapes, during meetings.

 One member has also recalled how the 'Donda' singer used to discuss and play porn during the meetings.